-Dr. Tapio-Biström has also done extensive strategic consulting work for Finland’s Ministry of Foreign Affairs on project planning and program evaluations, and since 1978 she has been a lecturer on rural development and food security issues in developing countries at Helsinki University.
+Dr. Tapio-Biström has also done extensive consulting work for Finland’s Ministry of Foreign Affairs on project planning and program evaluations, and 1978-2022 she has been a lecturer on rural development and food security issues in developing countries at Helsinki University.

 She obtained a PhD in agricultural economics at the University of Helsinki (2001), as well as two MScs, one in agricultural economics (1987) and in entomology and plant pathology (1980).